-Editor’s Note: The campground at Faver-Dykes State Park will be closed from February 1 until June 30, 2018, for improvements.
-For updates, visit Faver-Dykes State Park
+Editor’s Note: The campground at Faver-Dykes State Park re-opens Dec.
+1, 2018, and reservations are being accepted.
+For updates and reservation information, visit Faver-Dykes State Park

 The park roads were unpaved, and the deeper into the park we went, the worse the flooding.